SamKushmier/Headers/README.md

 To end us off, we will conclude with the Quadruple PoundHeader,
 #### "Hi"
-typically you could use this to make a list that you would like slighly larger or a second subsection within a main one, due to the fact that it is only slightly larger then the typical size when typing.
-To use it you simply start a new line and start it with #### followed by what you would like to say, "#### words of wisdom".
+typically you could use this to make a list that you would like slightly larger or a second subsection within the main on, due to the fact that it is only slightly larger then the typical size when typing.
+To use it you simply start a new line and start it with #### followed by what you would like to say,"#### words of wisdom".

 ---
 ---
 ---